Summary – Living Alone with Dementia: Key Risks and Solutions

 Assisted Living Facilities

-For individuals who require constant care, assisted living facilities provide 24/7 supervision, medical support, and a sense of community.
+For individuals who require constant care, assisted living facilities (memory care and care homes) provide 24/7 supervision, medical support, and a sense of community.

 Technology to Support Safety